Power to the Pedals – 8 Great e-bike Tours in France

 If you are feeling inspired by the book A Year in Provence then the Grand Tour of Provence is the e-bike tour in France you are after.
-This 7 day self-guided e-Bike tour visits all the famous sights that the Provence region is famous for.
-From historic hill top forts, olive groves, lavender fields, as well as those famous perched villages.
-You will discover that an e-bike is the perfect way to explore everything that is on offer on this trip.
+This 7-day self-guided e-Bike tour visits all the famous sights that the Provence region is famous for.
+From historic hilltop forts, olive groves, lavender fields, as well as those famous perched villages.
+You will discover that an e-bike is a perfect way to explore everything that is on offer on this trip.
 If you feel like getting a taste for some Tour de France history you also have the option to cycle the infamous Mont Ventoux instead of taking a rest day.
 Discover more about this tour here.

 (Region: French Alps.
 Duration: 6 Days)

 Want to ride the iconic climbs of the Tour de France but worried you aren’t fit enough?
 Then why not ride them on this e-bike tour through the southern French Alps.
 You will be able to enjoy the 21 hairpin bends of Alpe d’Huez as well as take in the moonscape of the ‘Casse Deserte’ of the Col d’Izoard – one of the highest mountain passes in Europe.
 There is even a ‘time trial challenge’ stage where you can pit yourself and your e-bike up against the time set by Chris Froome.
 This e-bike tour also includes all the benefits which come from a guided tour with vehicle support.
 Discover more about this e-bike tour in France here.

 Want to discover what is on offer in the French Alps?
 Read our practical guide on planning a holiday in the French Alps here.